Juvenile offender: limitations of liberty before sentencing

 In the event of non-compliance with the obligations imposed on him, the minor may be temporarily placed in adapted prison (pretrial detention).
 He may also be placed in a closed educational center, if this obligation has not already been pronounced.

-From the age of 16, a specialized judge (children's judge) may directly oblige the minor to remain in a specified place (house arrest) with fixed electronic monitoring, if at risk at least 3 years of prison.
+From the age of 16, a specialized judge (children's judge) may directly oblige the minor to to remain in a specified place (house arrest) with fixed electronic monitoring, if there is a risk at least 3 years of prison.

 The procedure is the same as for an adult.